nasa/fprime/docs/Tutorials/MathComponent/Tutorial.md

 1. Run the command `fprime-util build`.

-The output should indicate that the model built without any errors.
+The output should indicate that the model was built without any errors.
-If not, try to identify and correct what is wrong, either by deciphering the error output, or by going over the steps again.
+If not, try to identify and correct what is wrong, either by deciphering the error output or by going over the steps again.
 If you get stuck, you can look at the
 <a href="#types_ref">reference implementation</a>.